Manonisch/maperaire/OPENISSUES.md

 # Last changes

+- [x] Use icons instead of circles for path foods
+- [x] show food symbols in legend
 - [x] QMF - bidirectional higlighting (match in Agenda + points on card) (copied, see below)
 - [x] (BUG) Slider start and end only show current and not full range of points while changing
 - [x] (BUG) Bubbles show all data in point -> should only show selected && should only show FOOD